threefoldfoundation/info_sdk/src/intro/architecture.md

 The technology stack aims to be a universal substrate (build by many for anyone) for generic IT workloads.
 Any (Linux based) workload can be ported to the substrate and use capacity (compute, storage and networking) spread over many devices.
 These devices can exist in traditional datacenters, but also in other locations where people have opted in to be a capacity provider.

 Use cases span a gamma of different industries and specific purposes but the ones that show most early adopter interests are blockchain projects who have a needs to break out of the captivity of the current internet (cloud ) provider monopolies.
 Many projects relay over 50% of their "distributed" and "decentralized" blockchain nodes infrastructure on a hand full of market leaders in the cloud world.
-They welcome a distributed and decentralised architecture like [cloud.threefold.io](http://cloud.threefold.io) offers.
+They welcome a distributed and decentralized architecture like [cloud.threefold.io](http://cloud.threefold.io) offers.

 ![](img/architecture1.png)